- Richard Smith

 Atmosphere 3

 Upon entering the stadium, the seating bowl slopes down towards the field.
-It is broken up into two main sections separated by a very large walkway area.
-Beyond the fences, it is not obvious that a major highway is right there, as trees make it a pleasant, albeit not exciting view.
+It is divided into two main sections separated by a large walkway area.
+Beyond the fences, it is not obvious that a major highway is right there, as trees make it a pleasant view.

-The Extra Innings Cafe is an all-you-can-eat dining option/ticket that sits between the press box and the 100 level home plate seats.
+The Birds Nest is an all-you-can-eat dining group option that sits between the press box and the 100-level home plate seats.
 This does take some of the better seating options away from the regular fan.
-Other group decks are available at the end of the third base concourse.
+Other group decks are available at the end of the concourses.

-Game presentation is pretty normal here, with the usual between inning activities.
+The game presentation is pretty good here, with the usual between-inning activities.
 These are supplemented by longtime mascot Ferrous (think about it….Iron….) and his friend, Ripcord.

-There is no real neighborhood.
 Ripken Stadium is located across I-95 from the rest of Aberdeen.
-The area around the stadium is ripe for development, but only the Ripken Baseball youth fields, two hotels, and some over-50 housing buildings are in the area.
+Right near the stadium are the Ripken Experience Baseball youth fields, two hotels, and some newer housing buildings in the area.

 A short drive away back over I-95 is an abundance of restaurants and hotels.
 Aberdeen, home to the Army’s massive Aberdeen Proving Grounds, is a center of business activity.
-Olive Tree (1005 Beards Hill Road) is a better version of a well-known Italian chain, while Mamie’s Cafe with Love (939 Beards Hill Road) is an old-school Baltimore-style restaurant that offers free desserts with all meals.
-The Greene Turtle, Panera Bread, and Super Chicken Rico (690 South Philadelphia Blvd) are some other choices with which you can’t go wrong.
+Olive Tree is a better version of a well-known Italian chain, while Mamie’s Cafe is an old-school Baltimore-style restaurant that offers free desserts with all meals.
+The Greene Turtle, Panera Bread, and Super Chicken Rico are some other choices with which you can’t go wrong.

 Fans 3